nutterpc/tg-luci/README.md

 Step 2) Download WinSCP, set to SCP and connect to the router

-Step 3) Download the install.sh script from my Github (Stable) or Owncloud (Experimental).
+Step 3) Download the install.sh script from my Github.
 	Using WinSCP, transfer the script file downloaded above, to the /root directory.
 	There will be 2 different options provided:
 	Install.sh is the Stable Branch (Allows co-existance w/tch-nginx-gui).
-	OwnCloud link will have the more "surgical" approach.
-Raise a ticket if you want to see a specific setup Make sure to run the following command so you can proceed as directed: chmod +x *.sh
+	Dev Branch will require a slightly different command to run. **COMING THIS WEEKEND...HOPEFULLY...LOL** Make sure to run the following command so you can proceed as directed: chmod +x *.sh

 If using install.sh, you can proceed to Step 6, if not, continue as per directed.